 Namaskara.
-I’m Raksha Nagaraj, the founder of Bengaluru Prayana.
-Though my professional background is in product management, my real passion lies in travel, storytelling, and building communities through shared experiences.
+I’m Raksha Nagaraj, the founder of Bengaluru Prayana, a storytelling and community-driven platform that curates meaningful heritage walks in Bangalore.
+While my professional background is in product management, my deeper calling has always been travel, storytelling, and building communities through shared, place-based experiences.

-As a solo traveller, I’ve explored over 55 countries across all seven continents, immersing myself in local cultures and documenting my journeys through my travel platform, Solopassport.
-I’m also a certified Rescue Scuba diveand Level 1 free diver, drawn to adventure and new perspectives.
+As a solo traveller, I have explored over 55 countries across all seven continents, spending years immersing myself in local cultures and documenting these journeys through my travel platform, Solopassport.
+I am also a certified Rescue Scuba Diver and Level 1 Freediver, drawn to experiences that offer perspective, patience, and presence.

 Why I Started Bengaluru Prayana